zhanghaoyang0/covid_survey2/readthedocs/source/index.rst

 We performed this study to evaluate the impact on such a policy adjustment on pediatric healthcare services.

-The data and anaysis procedure are available at below.
+We wrote a manuscript, our data and anaysis procedure are available at below.